- Summary

 Project INF

-The INF project supports the web-based sharing and exchange of data, models and expertise across the ChemBioSys consortium to foster the collaboration amongst the project partners and with the wider research community.
-Within INF, experimental data, i.e. the raw data together with metadata and pre-processed data, will be curated, stored and maintained in accordance with the FAIR data principles.
+The INF project supports the web-based sharing and exchange of data, models and expertise across the ChemBioSys consortium to foster collaboration amongst the project partners and the wider research community.
+Experimental data, i.e. raw data and metadata as well as pre-processed data, will be curated, stored and maintained according to the FAIR data principles within INF.
+The INF project will continue to maintain the ChemBioSys SEEK data platform, available at data.chembiosys.de.
+Particular attention will be addressed to data reusability, therefore a continuous metadata curation is planned.

 Team INF